SE-Spring-2025/introduction-to-coin-project-sprint-1-team-a-2/readme.md

 * Updated Observer class to manufacture coins instead of just constructing them.
 * Added an ArrayList to make sure each coin is added to it and tracked instead of just created without any variable.
 * Updated readme.md
+## Version 0.5
+* Refactored to remove manufacture method from concrete implementations and edited demo to include changes.
+* updated readme.md

 # Overview of Coins Project